Tanauan, Leyte: Skimboarding

 Tanauan is recognized as the “Skimboarding Capital of the Philippines".
-It is told by tradition that skimboarding was first introduced in Tanauan in 2001, when an Palau national came to Tanauan to win the heart of a local lass.
-Since Tanauan is situated along the coast facing San Pedro Bay, the Palau national started making a skimboard which he eventually finished.
-However, he was not able to teach the local youths on how to use it since he needed to leave and go back to Palau.
+It is told by oral tradition that skimboarding was first introduced in Tanauan in 2001, when a Palau national came to Tanauan to win the heart of a local lass.
+Since Tanauan is situated along the coast facing San Pedro Bay, the Palau national started making a skimboard.
+However, he was not able to teach the local youths how to use it since he needed to leave and go back to Palau.
 He left the skimboard, and the local youths started to train themselves on how to use it.
 Thereafter, young people from Barangay San Roque and Barangay Santo Niño started making prototypes of the skimboard which were then sold to enthusiasts.
-However, According to the locals.
-In the year December 1999, skimboarding was already been seen on tanauan shore before the Palau National came to Tanauan Leyte.
-And they called it "sulinap" using a plastic floater from a scrap of jetski, without knowing that the game they are playing is called skimboarding.
-The first ride happened at "Air Waves" now called as Sabang Surf Camp Dulag Leyte.
-Darwin De Veyra Maceda was the first rider of "sulinap".
-And he showed it to his brother Beben De Veyra Maceda, until they both embrace the game and teach the locals in Tanauan Leyte.
+However, according to the locals, in the year December 1999 skimboarding was already being seen on Tanauan's shore before the Palau national came to the town.
+They called it "sulinap", using a plastic floater from a scrap of jetski, without knowing that the sport they were playing was called skimboarding.
+The first skimboarding competition was organized by Darwin Maceda with his friends Alexander Cumpio and Nerizza Reynera at Tanauan's Bantay Dagat area on March 31, 2002.

-It has also been told, however, that the first skimboarder in the Philippines, Michael Miranda, together with his friend Kim Ian "Dodot" Montaño made the first locally-made skimboard, and with their enthusiasm for the sports introduced the skimboard and taught Tanauan locals how to ride it.
-The first skimboarding competition was organized by Darwin Maceda together with his friends Alexander Cumpio and Nerizza Reynera at Tanauan, Leyte's Bantay Dagat area on March 31, 2002.
-Since then, skimboarding started to spread to the nearby towns and later on throughout the country.
-Currently, national and international skimboarding competitions are held annually at the Bantay Dagat area in Tanauan.